DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 ##### What do you mean by Yield Farming?

 - [x]  The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns
-- [ ]  The process involves leveraging cryptocurrencies to lend DeFi protocols for high returns
+- [ ]  It encompasses opening positions in opposing market directions to reduce the risks
-- [x]  Returns can go up to 100% in annualized yields
+- [x]  Returns can go up to 100% APY (Annual Percentage Yield)
-- [ ]  Returns do not go above 10% in annualized yields
+- [ ]  Returns do not go above 10% APY (Annual Percentage Yield)

 Hint: Borrowing use case

-Explanation: The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns that can go up to 100% in annualized yields.
+Explanation: The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns that can go up to 100% APY (Annual Percentage Yield).
 Yield farming originates from banks’ process in lending your deposits; the difference is that DeFi yield farming compounds the interest earned.

 Sub Topics: borrowing-use-cases